NullVoxPopuli/rfcs/text/0000-router-service-computed-query-params.md

 - RFC PR: [https://github.com/emberjs/rfcs/pull/380](https://github.com/emberjs/rfcs/pull/380)
 - Tracking: (leave this empty)

+NOTE: this is a revision in progress and is not complete

 # URL and QueryParams from a singular centralized tracked state

 ## Summary